 Under a light drizzle and foggy skies that could have been London’s, I made my way to the early viewing of the long-awaited return of our favorite upstairs, downstairs saga.

-I know if possible you’ll be headed to the cinema on September 20th no matter what anyone says about the movie, and that you don’t want to read any spoilers.
-The following is written for those who have seen the trailer and want some very brief impressions of the film.
+The following is written for those who have seen the trailer and want some very brief impressions of the film… no spoilers!

 Off the top of my head I can’t place any movies that were satisfying as the long-running series that preceded them, but the comparison is unfair.
 We’ve had years to fall in love with the cast and story of “Downton Abbey,” and the movie needs to be experienced for what it is: a short trip to check in on our friends that we miss dearly.